Information for new SCFHP DualConnect members

 It is a good idea to take a list of your medications and questions with you to your visit.
 Be ready to talk to your PCP about your healthcare needs and concerns.
 And as a common courtesy, call your PCP if you are going to be late or cannot go to your appointment.

-*Incentives may not be used for purchase of tobacco, alcohol, or firearms.
+*Incentives may not be used for the purchase of tobacco, alcohol, or firearms.

 What if your current provider isn't part of SCFHP?